Batch Script task

 Azure Pipelines | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018 - TFS 2015

-Use this task in a build or release pipeline to run a Windows .bat or .cmd script and optionally allow it to change the stage.
+Use this task to run a Windows .bat or .cmd script.
+Optionally, allow it to permanently modify environment variables.

 In Microsoft Team Foundation Server (TFS) 2018 and previous versions, build and release pipelines are called definitions, runs are called builds, service connections are called service endpoints, stages are called environments, and jobs are called phases.

 # Batch script # Run a Windows command or batch script and optionally allow it to change the environment - task: BatchScript@1 inputs: filename: #arguments: # Optional #modifyEnvironment: False # Optional #workingFolder: # Optional #failOnStandardError: false # Optional

 |(Optional) Specify arguments to pass to the script.|